Drakaniia/nexus/installer/README_INSTALLER.md

 **Note:** If assets are missing, the build will use defaults or skip optional images.

+The installer automatically uses `logoNexus.png` from the `docs/` directory as the application logo.

 ## Building the Installer

 ### Quick Build